maysay1999/anfdemo02/anf-handson01.md

 </pre>

 ## 14. One-time Snapshot and volume-based restration
-- Create a test file named test.txt under /mnt/nfsvol1/ `echo "this is the test" > text.txt`
+- Create a test file named test.txt under /mnt/nfsvol1/ `echo "this is the test" > test.txt`
 - Create one-time snapshot: *snapshot01*
 - Create clone volume from the snapshot
 - Revert